curif/AgeOfJoyQuartzDocumentation/content/Documents/CDL the Cabinet Description Language.md

 * `material`: (optional) a material to use for all parts of the cabinet. materials are explained below.
 #### Optional keys:

-- author: cabinet author Nik name.
+- `author`: cabinet author Nik name.
-- comments: any extra relevant information
+- `comments`: any extra relevant information

 ### The `enablesavestate` key